 Things to think about

-It’s important to be clear about your reasons for wanting to study Mathematical Methods.
-Is it something you’re interested in, a prerequisite for future study, or some other reason?
+It is important to be clear about your reasons for wanting to study Mathematical Methods.
+Is it something you are interested in, a prerequisite for future study, or some other reason?

 If you like maths, Mathematical Methods will be interesting and sometimes challenging.
-If Maths isn’t your favourite subject you may need to make time to revise topics and to include extra practice.
+If Maths is not your favourite subject, you may need to make time to revise topics and to include extra practice.

 Think about your commitments.
 Can you make the time available each week for study and skills practice?

 One thing we recommend is contacting your teacher whenever you have questions.
-You can progress through your studies much more quickly by asking for help when you are stuck.
+You can progress through your studies much more quickly by asking for help when you have a question.